Update: you can order the Jules Tournier pure wool jacket now on the shop .

 The ribbing comes from Action Maille , and it is made in France.

-Strong and tight, it won't let you go.
+Strong and tight, it won't let you down.

 How to wear our thick khaki wool jacket?

 The first advantage of a khaki wool jacket is its versatility .
-Except for sartorial looks, it will fit into almost all your combinations.
+With the exception of sartorial looks, it will fit into almost any combination.

-By its shape, it is also a coat with a more relaxed feel.
-Don’t hesitate to play on this when constructing your looks.
+Its shape also makes it a more relaxed coat.
+Don't hesitate to play on this when constructing your looks.

 You can order the Jules Tournier pure wool jacket now on the shop !